 SocketWrench .NET Class

-The SocketWrench .NET class is designed for Visual Studio 2019 and earlier versions.
+The SocketWrench .NET class is designed for Visual Studio 2022 and earlier versions.
 SocketWrench provides full support for general purpose Internet programming and can be used to create both client server applications.
-Assemblies are provided for version 4.0 through 5.0 of the .NET Framework.
+Assemblies are provided for version 2.0 through 6.0 of the .NET Framework.
 Examples are provided for Visual Studio 2010 and later versions.

 Easier to use than the System.Net.Sockets classes, SocketWrench also includes support for secure connections using the industry standard TLS 1.2 protocol.
 Support for TLS 1.3 will be available when Microsoft makes it generally available on the Windows platform.
 By simply setting a few properties, a secure connection using strong encryption can be established, providing your application with the greatest flexibility and highest level of security available.

 The SocketWrench .NET class interface was also designed to be similar to the SocketWrench ActiveX control, making it easier to migrate older Visual Basic applications to the .NET platform.
-If you're development new applications using the .NET Framework, it's recommended that you use the managed .NET class rather than the ActiveX control.
+If you're developing new applications using the .NET Framework, it's recommended that you use the managed .NET class rather than the ActiveX control.

 SocketWrench ActiveX Control

 The SocketWrench ActiveX control (OCX) is for development using languages such as Visual Basic 6.0, dBase and PowerBuilder.
 If you need to maintain legacy applications or prefer to use ActiveX components, SocketWrench offers a way to easily include Internet functionality in an application.

 In addition to supporting standard network connections, SocketWrench also supports secure, encrypted connections using the industry standard TLS 1.2 protocol.
 As a lightweight ATL based control, SocketWrench has no dependencies on third-party libraries or the Visual C runtime, which means that there are no complex redistribution requirements.